Compare 2,691 Savings Accounts

 • Certificates of Deposit (CDs): Banks and credit unions both offer a type of deposit account known as a certificate of deposit, or CD.
 Generally speaking, you commit to leaving your money in the CD for a predetermined period without taking any withdrawals.
 Early withdrawals may incur penalties, depending on the type of CD.
 Rates offered CDs tend to be significantly higher than conventional savings account, making them an attractive option for people with idle cash.

-• Checking accounts: A checking account is a form of deposit account that can be opened at a physical bank, an internet bank, or a credit union.
-Checking accounts allows you to deposit funds and then withdraw from them to pay bills or make purchases.
-They are also known as transactional accounts.
+• Checking accounts: A checking account is a form of transactional account that can be opened at a physical bank, an internet bank, or a credit union.
+Checking accounts allow you to deposit funds and then withdraw from them to pay bills or make purchases.
 Keep in mind, the money in your checking account is money that you intend to use in the short term to meet your daily expenses.
-As the money isn't tied up for prolonged periods of time such as with a CD, the average rates offered on these accounts is only approximately 0.12%.
+As the money isn't tied up for prolonged periods of time such as with a CD, the average APY offered on these accounts tend to be on the low side with the average at approximately 0.18% based on our research.

 Frequently Asked Questions